-Where a co-supervision model is used, one co-supervisor must be identified as the administrative lead, who will be responsible for submitting the required paperwork and will be the main supervision contact person.
+Where a co-supervision model is used, one co-supervisor must be identified as the administrative lead (normally an internal AUT staff member), who will be responsible for submitting the required paperwork and will be the main supervision contact person.
+External supervisors are allowed to be co-supervisors but not normally the administrative lead.